mathisdt/trackselect/README.md

 # What's this?

-With this project, you can put together audio albums.
-The files can be selected from a Swing UI and are moved and renamed appropriately after you are finished with your album.
-This way you can re-assemble albums from your MP3 collection after the metadata got lost.
+With this project, you can extract parts from a video medium (DVD or BluRay) using a GUI.
+In the background, command-line utilities like `lsdvd` and `HandBrakeCLI` do the real work.

 # Build using Earthly